lojzezust/WaSR-T/README.md

 ```

 **Note:** Model training requires a large amount of GPU memory (>11 GB per GPU).
 If you use smaller GPUs, you can reduce the memory consumption by decreasing the number of backbone backpropagation steps (`--backbone-grad-steps`) or using a smaller context length (`--hist-len`).

+**Note:** To reproduce training on MaSTr1478 use `--additional-train-config configs/mastr153_all.yaml` to specify the additional training examples.

 ### Logging and model weights